dysphie/sm-map-translator/README.md

 	<sup>Note: You can see the full list of language codes at `addons/sourcemod/configs/languages.cfg`</sup>

-- The plugin will now learn maps as they're played, and dump translatable content to `addons/sourcemod/translations/_maps/mapname.txt`:
+- The plugin will now create translation files for maps as they're loaded.
+They're stored in `addons/sourcemod/translations/_maps`

 	```cpp
 	"Phrases"